Ergonomics & Dental Posture

 The human body does not come with a user guide and yet there are fundamental biomechanical design principles governing movement.
 Without inner ergonomic guidance, clinicians are literally driving themselves in the wrong gear.

 When posture and movement patterns are not co-operating with biomechanical design cumulative trauma occurs.
 Soft tissue damage develops when clinicians practise dentistry with less than optimal postures; twisting and bending the neck and torso, compressing the spine, using muscles and joints inefficiently.
 Such damage builds up over time, resulting in musculoskeletal disorders.
 This is the reason why there is such a high incidence of chronic pain in the dental profession.

 Optimum Dental Posture Programs offer the “User Guide” for optimum posture and movement patterns during clinical dentistry, teaching the Inner Ergonomic Principles of the Alexander Technique translated into industry specific and practical applications for dentistry.

 The Alexander Technique is a cause oriented, evidence based kinaesthetic method for recovery and prevention of work related musculoskeletal disorders.
 It is a re-education of basic co-ordination patterns underlying all movement.

 Incorporating the Alexander Principles in posture and movement will enable clinicians to take control of their musculoskeletal health.

 Acquiring knowledge and skills for the recognition and replacement of harmful habitual movement and posture patterns in co-operation with biomechanical design is the pathway to long and productive dental careers, and improved quality of life.

-View an annotated bibliography of research studies involving the Alexander Technique, provided by the American Society for the Alexander Technique.
+View an annotated bibliography of research studies involving the Alexander Technique here.